Voilett-Roze/asus/Supported-Devices.md

 Each branch supports different models.
 As Asus upgrades models to the new 382/384 code base, they will gradually be migrated to Asuswrt-Merlin's new gen branch, with the exception of the RT-N66U and RT-AC66U which will remain on the legacy 380 branch.
 Development will gradually be abandoned for the legacy branch.

 ***

-**THE T-MOBILE TM-AC1900 IS NOT SUPPORTED!**
+### THE T-MOBILE TM-AC1900 IS NOT SUPPORTED!
-If you own one of these, then stop reading this page.
+If you own the above router, then stop reading this page.<br>
 Please read this page instead: https://www.snbforums.com/threads/the-tm-ac1900-is-not-supported.48056/

 ***